zengm-games/zengm/README.md

 Abbreviations of stats should be done like basketball-reference.com stat pages.
 For instance, "defensive rebounds" is "drb".

-### Cordova

-The game runs equally well within a web browser and within Cordova (Android 4.4+).
-The codebase is designed to handle both situations (the main difference is absolute vs relative paths, governed by window.inCordova in index.html).

-Warning: This hasn't been tested in a while and is probably broken by now.

 ### Thank you BrowserStack

 Shout out to [BrowserStack](https://www.browserstack.com/) for helping with